fabiofelix/xHiPP/README.md

 ### Directory structure

 Files specified in column 'name' of the .csv file will be searched inside www/data in the directories audio, img or text.

-Audio files will be presented with respective spectrograms whether the audio and the image stay in the audio directory (e.g. sound.mp3 and sound.png are in www/data/audio directory).
+Audio files will be presented with respective spectrograms whether the audio and the corresponded image stay in the audio directory (e.g. sound.mp3 and sound.png are in www/data/audio directory).
 If just one of them (audio or image) is in the audio directory, just it will be presented to the user.